(Picture taken at Yayoi Kusama exhibition)

 “I have a fun clause in my contract.
 If I’m not having fun I can leave.”

-I had reached December 2017 and my overwhelming feeling was the business had become a bit strange.
+I had reached December 2017 (insert 2022) and my overwhelming feeling was the business had become a bit strange.
 A lot of doom and gloom.
 A lack of confidence.
 Perhaps, I had read too many blogs and articles, but you could feel people trying to come up with processes and models to solve the issue of where advertising was going.

 Nobody mentioned the word fun in any of these articles.